gurditsingh/hydeout/_posts/test.md

 ------------

 ### - Message Delivery and Ordering Guarantees
-To ensure the best chance of delivery, there are some additional settings at the producer level. when sending messages, the producer can specify what level of acknowledgement it expects from the receiving broker.
-This is a setting appropriately named acks and can be set using the property‑setting method .
+To ensure the best chance of delivery, The `acks` setting is a producer configuration.
+It denotes the number of brokers that must receive the record before we consider the write as successful.
+It support three values — `0`, `1`, and `all`.

+ - **‘acks=0’**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxODQ4OTAwOSwtOTM5NzM2MTU4LC0xMD
-A5NjQ1MDEzLC03OTIwOTg5MDIsLTE2MTY2Mjg4MTYsLTEwMjgw
-NjI5MjUsMTgwMzM1NDUyNiwtNDI2NzU5NjgzLC0xMjU3MTAxMD
-M1LDE2Mzg5MjM5MDMsLTE1ODk3ODY1MTgsNjExMDA5MzYzLDEx
-Njg0OTgyMDIsNzUyMjQ5NzE1LC0yODg0MDY0ODcsMTYxNzQ5NT
-c0NCwzNjI2MTk0ODEsMTYyNDM0MzA0MCwyMDM1ODIxNTM0LC0x
-Mjk4MTEyMzE0XX0=
+eyJoaXN0b3J5IjpbMjY1MjE5NjU0LC05Mzk3MzYxNTgsLTEwMD
+k2NDUwMTMsLTc5MjA5ODkwMiwtMTYxNjYyODgxNiwtMTAyODA2
+MjkyNSwxODAzMzU0NTI2LC00MjY3NTk2ODMsLTEyNTcxMDEwMz
+UsMTYzODkyMzkwMywtMTU4OTc4NjUxOCw2MTEwMDkzNjMsMTE2
+ODQ5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4NywxNjE3NDk1Nz
+Q0LDM2MjYxOTQ4MSwxNjI0MzQzMDQwLDIwMzU4MjE1MzQsLTEy
+OTgxMTIzMTRdfQ==
 -->